Hay… It’s Cold Outside!

 Unfortunately, alfalfa hay is the easiest type of hay to obtain in many regions around the world.
 It is also the only option of hay for certain areas.
 If alfalfa hay is your only option, be mindful of the amount you are feeding.

 Horses in different stages of life and disciplines will have distinctive nutrient requirements.
 For example, growing horses and performance horses will have a higher protein and nutrient demand than a retired horse.
-As you are choosing hay, be mindful of the horse you are feeding and try to find a hay that meets its requirements.
+As you are choosing hay for horses, be mindful of the horse you are feeding and try to find a hay that meets its requirements.

 Early-season hays usually yield more protein and nutrients and will be more desirable to horses that need the additional protein and nutrient requirements.
 Mid-to-late maturity hay tends to be a better fit for horses with lower nutrient demands.
 The only way to know if your horse is receiving the optimal hay is to have your hay tested.
 Once you know the nutritional value of the hay, you can make an informed decision.